 - If you didn’t consider or don’t want to worry about the details above, you should absolutely hire a professional planner!

-- If you don’t want family slaving over a hot stove (even though it can also be the cutest thing ever, see above) or washing dishes, busing tables or removing trash from the property (instead of being guests), you should absolutely hire a professional catering team!
+- If you don’t want family slaving over a hot stove (even though family cooking together can be the cutest thing ever, see above) or washing dishes, busing tables or removing trash from the property, you should absolutely hire a professional catering team/private chef!

 - If you don’t want to fly with 15 pieces of luggage, rent a truck to pick up and return tables, chairs, and crates of dishware and glassware or hang bistro lighting, you should absolutely hire a professional rental company!